rufilboss/DevOps-Trial-Task/README.md

 ## Usage

 1. Clone the repository.
-2. Update the variables in `terraform/variables.tf` with your project details.
+2. Update the variables in `terraform/variables.tf` with the correct project details.
 3. Initialize Terraform:

 ```bash